ori-shem-tov/docs/docs/reference/teal/opcodes.md

 - LogicSigVersion >= 2
 - Mode: Application

 params: state key.
 Return: value.
-The value is zero if the key does not exist.
+The value is zero (of type uint64) if the key does not exist.

 ## app_global_get_ex

 - Opcode: 0x65
 - Pops: *... stack*, {uint64 A}, {[]byte B}
 - Pushes: *... stack*, any, uint64
-- read from application Txn.ForeignApps[A] global state key B => {0 or 1 (top), value}.
+- read from application Txn.ForeignApps[A] global state key B => \[*... stack*, value, 0 or 1\].
 A is specified as an account index in the ForeignApps field of the ApplicationCall transaction, zero index means this app
 - LogicSigVersion >= 2
 - Mode: Application

 params: application index, state key.
-Return: value.
-Application index is
+Return: did_exist flag (top of the stack, 1 if exist and 0 otherwise), value.
+The value is zero (of type uint64) if the key does not exist.

 ## app_local_put